 Regular vacuuming is essential in maintaining your rug’s good looks and lifespan as ingrained dirt and grit can seriously damage rug fibres in addition to affecting colours and general appearance.

 - Use a vacuum with low suction to penetrate the pile and remove particles

-- Vacuums with beater bars are not recommended for shaggy rugs, handmade rugs, wool or rugs with fringes.
+- Vacuums with beater bars are not recommended for shaggy rugs, handmade rugs, viscose rugs, wool or rugs with fringes.

 - Cyclonic vacuums should be used with caution on some wool rugs, please ask if in doubt.

 - Keep vacuum brushes clean and look out for rough edges on the equipment which might damage the pile.

 Handmade rugs should be vacuumed using a low suction-only cleaner.
 Turn hand-knotted rugs face down and vacuum the back surface to loosen dirt at the base of the pile, then turn the rug face up and vacuum again.
 Fringes are less likely to be damaged by using a nozzle attachment and vacuuming away from the rug.

 Loop pile rugs should be vacuumed with a low suction-only cleaner.
 Vacuum cleaners with a beater bar should never be used.
 Loop pile rugs should not be brushed as this may damage fibres in the loops.